wafy80/acestream-scraper/README.md

-# Acestream Scrapper
+# Acestream Scraper

-Acestream Scrapper is a Python-based web scraping application that retrieves Acestream channel information and generates M3U playlists.
+Acestream Scraper is a Python-based web scraping application that retrieves Acestream channel information and generates M3U playlists.
 The application is built using Flask, BeautifulSoup, SQLAlchemy, and can be run locally or inside a Docker container.

 ## Features